Tuning Ansible Forks: Balancing Concurrency and Resource Consumption

 4 150 190 seconds (Slight Increase)

-In the example above, the optimal balance point appears to be around 100 forks, as increasing to 150 provided no further time savings and likely added unnecessary overhead to the control node.
+In this sample run, the useful balance point appears to be around 100 forks, because increasing to 150 provided no further time savings and likely added unnecessary overhead.
+Treat this as a testing pattern, not a benchmark.
+Your own result may flatten out at 20 forks, 75 forks, or some other value entirely.

 Interaction with Connection Types